PacktPublishing/D3.js-Quick-Start-Guide/SVG.md

 		- -x moves left
 		- -y moves up

-Let's adjust the position of our circle in our previous section by adjusting `cx` and `cy` values:
+Let's adjust the position of our circle in our previous section by adjusting `cx` and `cy` values (the x and y values for the center of the element):

 ```html
 <!DOCTYPE html>